serghiou/mendelian-randomization/short.md

-# A method of data analysis you probably do not know but probably should: Mendelian Randomization
+# A method for data analysis you probably do not know but probably should: Mendelian Randomization

 <div align="justify">